moul/bits.manfred.life/posts/immortal-ideas/index.md

 TODO: L'Abbé Pierre in action, maybe a historical photo of him with the homeless, to capture his compassion.

 L'Abbé Pierre's "Emmaus" community, born from a desire to combat poverty and exclusion, has evolved into a global organization.
 This transformation from a small shelter to an international entity is not just a story of growth, but also of how a vision can adapt and thrive over time.

-Discussing current Emmaus initiatives could illustrate how L'Abbé Pierre's legacy adapts to contemporary challenges while staying true to its core values.
+TODO: Discussing current Emmaus initiatives could illustrate how L'Abbé Pierre's legacy adapts to contemporary challenges while staying true to its core values.

 ### Jesus and His Teachings